LDI: Localized Data Imputation for Text-Rich Tables: Abstract

 \section{Abstract}

-Missing values are a common challenge in real-world tabular data and can significantly impair downstream analysis.
-While Large Language Models (LLMs) have recently shown promise in data imputation, existing methods often rely on broad, unfiltered prompts that compromise accuracy, scalability, and explainability.
-We introduce LDI (Localized Data Imputation), a novel framework that improves both the accuracy and transparency of LLM-based imputation by selecting a compact, contextually relevant subset of attributes and tuples for each missing value.
-This localized prompting reduces noise, enables traceability by revealing which data influenced each prediction, and is effective across both hosted LLMs and lightweight local models.
-Our extensive experiments on four real-world datasets show that LDI outperforms state-of-the-art methods, achieving up to 8\% higher accuracy when using hosted LLMs.
-The gains are more substantial with lightweight local models, reaching nearly 17\% and 97\% accuracy on some datasets when using 3 and 10 examples, respectively.
-In addition to higher accuracy, LDI offers improved interpretability and robustness to data inconsistencies, making it well-suited for high-stakes and privacy-sensitive applications.
+Missing values are pervasive in real-world tabular data and can significantly impair downstream analysis.
+Imputing them is especially challenging in text-rich tables, where dependencies are implicit, complex, and dispersed across long textual fields.
+Recent work has explored using Large Language Models (LLMs) for data imputation, yet existing approaches typically process entire tables or loosely related contexts, which can compromise accuracy, scalability, and explainability.
+We introduce LDI, a novel framework that leverages LLMs through localized reasoning, selecting a compact, contextually relevant subset of attributes and tuples for each missing value.
+This targeted selection reduces noise, improves scalability, and provides transparent attribution by revealing the dependency relations that justify each selected attribute and the evidence behind each retrieved tuple.
+It makes clear not only which data influenced a prediction, but also why it was chosen.
+Through extensive experiments on real and synthetic datasets, we demonstrate that LDI consistently outperforms state-of-the-art imputation methods, achieving up to 8\% higher accuracy with hosted LLMs and even greater gains with small local models.
+The improved interpretability and robustness also make LDI well-suited for high-stakes data management applications.
+Our code and datasets are publicly available at \url{https://github.com/soroushomidvar/LDI}.